We’ve reviewed hundreds of the best travel bags throughout the years – from the best hiking backpacks to the best laptop bags, we know bags.

 - Might be too small for some

-The EO travel backpack is known for making stylish business backpacks.
-This bag is made for people on-the-go and business trips.
-The EO accommodates a 17-inch laptop and has tons of options for internal organization.
+The Incase brand is known for making stylish business backpacks.
+This bag is made for people on-the-go and on business trips.
+The City Compact Backpack accommodates a 15-inch laptop and has tons of options for internal organization.

 The bag itself is made out of 300D polyester, and the black option has a triple coated weather-resistant front panel.
 The shoulder straps are made with breathable mesh, and the back panels are padded too.